Smart Heat Sensor

 Specially designed for boats

 In the cooperation with SimpleHW, a leading hardware producers in the Sigfox technology we designed a special sensor which continously monitors the temperature (every 6 sec) and detects the smallest change in the temperature.
-Every temperature difference of 3°C is send and processed in the cloud.
+Every temperature difference of 2°C is sent and processed in the cloud.

-Whenever the temperature exceeds a specified threshold or rises faster then normal, an alert is generated as a possible indication of fire.
+Whenever the temperature exceeds a specified threshold or rises faster than normal, an alert is generated as a possible indication of fire.
 The alert is forwarded to you (and optionally your home marina/port).

 The sensor is designed to operate at high temperatures on long terms (85°C) and even up to 5min @ temperature of 130°C.